AI For Sump Pump Failure Calls

 It gathers address, caller role, water level, pump behavior, backup status, power context, discharge clues, pit and basement access, photos if requested, finished-space impact, and timing pressure.

-Create the dispatch or callback path
+Create the approved dispatch or callback path

 Emergency, staff review, replacement, backup pump, after hours, restoration sensitive, and property manager calls move through the company's approved rules with a useful summary attached.